 Everyone can imagine something about the concept of a food forest.
 Usually, the imagined food forest is a somewhat romantic, heavenly landscape that is very similar to what most of us associate with nature.
 Although these ideas are romantic, they happen to be very accurate in the case of food forests.

-However, a food forest as we mean it, is most importantly a food-producing system that is based on natural principles.
+However, what we mean by food forest, is mostly an agriculutural system based on natural principles.
 It is a forest that is full of tree and shrub species that yield delicious produce, as well as species that help the system develop (by fixing nitrogen, or attracting pollinators, for example).
 In a food forest, all forms of life are welcome and feel at home.

 At the same time, a food forest is also a rationally-designed, economically-profitable agricultural system.
-Its design requires knowledge of plant interractions, and of the land it is on.
+Its’ design requires knowledge of plant interractions, and of the land it is on.
 Its profitability comes from the large harvests it can yield, and the little maintenance work and external inputs it requires.
 No fertilizers, pesticides, oil or tractors are part of a food forest system.
-You may wonder how it is possible for so little maintenant to be needed if there is large production?
+You may wonder how it is possible for so little maintenance to be needed if there is a large production?
 Here, the credit goes to the numerous birds, hedgehogs, foxes, martens, insects and other life forms, who eat insects and live in the food forest.
-Not only are food forests full of all kinds of biodiversity, but they are beneficial for water-retention, soil, and more.

 Most people know forests as dark places that host mostly tall trees.
-Or, they know of orchards, also hosting trees but these are all of the same size and age and meant to produce fruit.
+Or, they know of orchards, with trees that are all of the same size and age and meant to produce fruit.
 Both forests and orchards are plantation systems and monocultures, and have all the advantages and disadvantages of sameness.

-The long tree trunks in a production forest are all the same age and the same straightness, and very easy to harvest at the same time.
+The long tree trunks in a production forest are all the same age and have the same straightness, and are thus very easy to harvest at the same time.
 However, if a pine beetle comes along, or a hefty storm, the sameness of these forest trees means they are all affected in the same way by the disruption.
 Moreover, in a pine forest, it is often very quiet.
-This quiet is due to the lack of food present in such systems for insects, and thus birds, and all other life.
+This quiet is due to the lack of food present in such systems for insects, for birds, and all other life.

 The same applies to orchards, especially if you look at intensive fruit production: it contains lots of densely planted fruit trees that produce beautiful, uniform apples.
 However, that comes at the cost of constant spraying and fertilization, seriously polluting the groundwater, and a high vulnerability of these systems to diseases .
 Orchards are also very poor environments in terms of biodiversity.